Vooruit (political party): Since 1978

 In January 2009, the party had apparently changed its name to Socialists and Progressive Differently (Dutch: Socialisten en Progressieven Anders).
 This name change was retracted and the party baseline was changed from Social Progressive Alternative (Dutch: Sociaal Progressief Alternatief) to Socialists and Progressive Differently (Dutch: Socialisten en Progressieven Anders).

 In the 2010 federal election, SP.A won 13 seats with 9% of the overall vote.
 The party was a member of the Di Rupo Government formed on 6 December 2011, until the elections in 2014.
 In the elections for the Chamber of Representatives on 25 May 2014, SP.A scored again 9% and received 13 seats, in contrast to their francophone Socialist Party counterparts, who lost 3 seats and whose share of the vote decreased by 2%.
 In the Flemish Parliament, SP.A have 18 representatives, deriving from around 14% of the vote—this is a small reduction on the 2009 parliament, where SP.A had 19 seats, deriving from 15% of the popular vote.
 From 2009–2014, SP.A participated in the Flemish Government, in an uneasy coalition with the CD & V and the N-VA.
 From 2014 onwards, SP.A formed part of the opposition in Flanders, as the regional government reflected the Flemish component of the federal administration, consisting of coalition of the Open-VLD, CD & V and the N-VA.

 In January 2018, the party advocated for a "new socialism" and a "new equality".
 In September 2020, party leader Conner Rousseau announced a renaming of the party to Vooruit ("Forward").
 The new name was made official on 21 March 2021.

+Political views

+Vooruit is a centre-left Flemish social democratic party.
+Equal opportunities and solidarity are central to the party.
+The party strives to ensure that those who earn the most or own the greatest wealth also pay the highest taxes so that the government can meet the needs of people who are less fortunate.
+Vooruit focuses on protecting the purchasing power of ordinary citizens.
+It opposes cuts in social security and advocates investment, especially in education and health care.